-Whilst still at a relatively embryonic stage, recent years have seen a huge increase in demand for property in Dakota, primarily focused around the opportunities surrounding the Baaken Oil fields.
+Whilst still at a relatively embryonic stage, recent years have seen a huge increase in demand for property in Dakota, primarily focused around the opportunities surrounding the Bakken Oil fields.

 With most cities and towns built along the large rivers and lakes of the states, Dakota has a unique cultural iconography very different to neighbouring Midwest States.
 Collectively the two states occupy a combined total area of almost 400,000 square kilometres.
 To travel from the northern border of North Dakota to the southern border of South Dakota would involve a journey of almost 800km.
 The states share borders with Canada, Montana, Wyoming, Nebraska, Iowa and Minnesota.